Lemonade $20 vs Trupanion $60 vs Embrace $40 — Pays Faster 2026?

 - The insurance pays for itself with a single major procedure

-But 1 in 3 pets need emergency care each year according to veterinary claims data.
+But 1 in 3 pets need emergency care each year according to AVMA veterinary claims data.
 Over a 10-year lifespan, the odds your dog needs at least one major procedure approach 85-90%.
 The question isn't whether you'll need it, it's whether you can absorb a $5,000-15,000 bill without insurance.

 When Insurance Does NOT Make Sense